Source (GitHub)

 Chart showing the reason for participating

-Bar chart showing "Reasons for participating": it's extremely curious and interesting that the top responses are this stable over the years!
+Bar chart showing "Reasons for participating": unchanged again from 2023, it's extremely curious and interesting that the top responses are this stable over the years!
 The value is not in the chart here, really: but in the data table.
 Toggle data table for all the data.
 And gasp at the heartwarming, disconcerting, pleasing, fun, and lovely responses folks wrote!

 Note: "For Santa!" was not a default answer in the survey until 2020 onwards.